jacygao/tables/README.md

 ## Overview
-Package tables is an useful tool to validate, migrate and reset table schema for DynamoDB.
+Package tables is a useful tool to validate, migrate and reset table schema for DynamoDB.

 ## Basics
 ### Configuration